paulfloyd/freebsd_valgrind/README.md

 ## Building the code

+The following packages shoule be installed

 For best results, use GCC and just follow the instructions in the regular README.
+After running configure you will need to run GNU make (gmake) rather than FreeBSD make (make).

 To build with clang,